Military sociology: Women in the military

 Military and gender issues is a diverse and plural field within military sociology.
 The roles of women can include being the transmitter of cultural values to children, reproducers of boundaries and active militants in national struggles.
 Women have served in the military throughout history.
 Women's military recruitment rejects the idea that 'women should be protected'.
 Recruitment is very important in Latin America, Israel, Nicaragua, Rwanda and Northern Ireland.
 In Turkey, the wife of the chief commander represents the mother of the military family.
 Some states in the developing world are egalitarian and many women are recruited into the military to achieve the modern ideal.
 With women's customary role as a nurturer and mother, the increased equality and inclusion of women in the military could change the reason for war or raison d'être of wars.

 Sexual assault in the United States military is an issue for military women.
-The 2012 Pentagon survey found approximately 26,000 women and men were sexually assaulted.
-Of those, only 3,374 cases were reported.
-In 2013, a new Pentagon report found that 5,061 troops reported cases of assault.
-Many people are optimistic that this 50% increase in reports is indicative of victims "growing more comfortable in the system."
-Of these reported, however, only 484 cases went to trial, and only 376 resulted in convictions.
+In 2021, 8% of female military personnel experienced unwanted sexual contact.
+This was the highest percentage since the DoD began this data collection in 2004.
+Of an estimated 35,900 total sexual assaults, only 7,260 were reported.
+The reporting rate was 20%, which had fallen from 30% in 2018.
+Only 42% of cases resulted in court-martial proceedings.
+The confidence of female personnel in being treated "with dignity and respect" by their chain of command after reporting an assault was 39%, a decrease from 66% in 2018.

 During World War II women served in the Women's Army Auxiliary Corp (WAAC) which was later renamed Women's Army Corps (WAC).
 In addition, there was WAVES, or Women Accepted for Volunteer Emergency Services.

 Jane Addams and Cynthia Enloe have been identified as women who have contributed key ideas to military sociology.
 Addams's influence stems from her feminist perspectives on peace and its influence on peacekeeping.
 Enloe's influence is traced to her feminist view of the military.